Notice

 Debug output

-To get more debugging information from ceph-fuse, try running in the foreground
+To get more debugging information from ceph-fuse, list current operations in

 If you suspect a potential monitor issue, enable monitor debugging as well